Step by Step Tutorial

 @import "main";

 The empty front matter at the top tells Jekyll it needs to process the file.
-The @import "main" tells Sass to look for a file called main.scss in the sass directory (_sass/) by default which you already created directly under the root folder of your website).
+The @import "main" tells Sass to look for a file called main.scss in the sass directory (_sass/ by default) you already created at the root of your working directory earlier.

 At this stage you’ll just have a main css file.
 For larger projects, this is a great way to keep your CSS organized.